nanobox-io/nanobox-docs/source/getting-started/providers.erb.md

 title: Hosting Providers
 ---

-Nanobox Cloud allows you to easily deploy apps developed using Nanobox into a production environment.
-Apps can be deployed on the following cloud infrastructures:
+Nanobox allows you to easily deploy apps into a production environments on the following cloud infrastructures:

 <div id="providers">
   <a href="https://www.digitalocean.com/" target="_blank" id="digital-ocean">